tiquasar/adroitnotes/README.md

 </p>

+<h3> Screenshots - Few Screenshots included ,More Screenshots can be found in Screenshots Folder</h3>

 <b>This app is Developed by Ayush Anand</b><br>
 <h5> This app is A part of the PROJECT work for 2 credit course(The course is handeled by DSC VIT Vellore)</h5><br>